|

 to the information we have on Slow Travelers Italy in our Instructions for Visitors section, but this

 compact book is easy to take with you.
-Published in 2004, this book was
+Originally published in 2004, this book was

-written by an experienced Italy traveler and travel consultant.
+written by an experienced Italy traveler, travel consultant and Slow Travel Talk forum member.

 Order from Amazon |